 Understanding the Types and Causes of Agnosia

-Agnosia causes difficulty in recognizing familiar persons and objects.
-It can affect your senses of sight, sound, or touch, depending on where the damage occurred.
+Agnosia causes difficulty in recognizing familiar persons, objects, and sounds.
+While agnosia does not cause impairments to your senses directly, it will typically involve one of your senses of sight, sound, or touch, depending on where the damage occurred.

 Agnosia sometimes resolves on its own as the brain heals.
 If it does not, you can learn different techniques to help you compensate for your deficits.
 Talk to an occupational or speech therapist for more suggestions about how to manage agnosia.